owya490/DinoGame/README.md

 # DinoGame
-The Google Chrome Offline Dino Game!
+The Google Chrome Offline Dino Game created using Pygame!

 Dodge the Cactus to Stay Alive!